 Part 2 – Cassidy Arch Trail

-After 4h15 minutes of hiking with our kids, we reached the end of the Frying Pan Trail where the Cassidy Arch spur trail begins.
+After 4 hours and 15 minutes of hiking with our kids, we reached the end of the Frying Pan Trail where the Cassidy Arch Trail begins.

 If you don’t know where the Cassidy Arch is, you may just miss it.
 We walked right past it before we realized where it was.
-The upper bridge of the Cassidy Arch is level with the ground you are walking on, so you need to look down and left to see the arch.
+The upper bridge of the Cassidy Arch is level with the ground, so you need to look down and left to see the arch.

-The drop-off at the Cassidy Arch viewing ledge is quite frightening and the rock slopes downhill, so again, keep an iron grip on the kids.
+The drop-off at the Cassidy Arch viewing ledge is quite frightening and the rock slopes downhill, so again, keep a close eye on your kids.
 From the viewpoint, the Cassidy Arch bridge looks quite narrow, but once you get up close to it, it’s quite wide; I’d guess approximately 15′ wide.

 I’m really afraid of being too close to the edge of a sharp drop-off, but I was able to walk across the Cassidy Arch bridge quite comfortably, as was Celine.
 We didn’t risk bringing the kids out on the Cassidy Arch as we felt it was a little too risky.